FFMG/myoddweb.piger/monitor/api/python/Doc/library/asyncio-protocol.rst

 ---------------------------------------------------------

-Wait until a socket receives data using the :meth:`BaseEventLoop.create_connection` method with a protocol, and then close the event loop ::
+Wait until a socket receives data using the :meth:`AbstractEventLoop.create_connection` method with a protocol, and then close the event loop ::

     import asyncio